dreesq/serpent/docs/actions/usage.md

         }
     );
 ```

+*Note:* Initially, the input context object contains merged data from: request body, route parameters and request query string.
+If the input structure is present, the input context object will discard keys not defined in the structure.
+If no input structure is given, all data will be available into the input context object.

 Above example may be called by doing a POST request to the ```handler``` path with data following this structure: ```['greet', {name: 'Theo'}]```